flatironinstitute/sciware/17_FICluster/main.md

 ## Other resources

-- "Big memory" nodes: 4 nodes with 3-6TB memory, 96-192 cores
+- `-p mem`: "Big memory" nodes: 4 nodes with 3-6TB memory, 96-192 cores
-- "preempt" partition: submit very large jobs (beyond your normal limit) which run on idle nodes, but may be killed as resources are requested by others
+- `-p preempt`: submit very large jobs (beyond your normal limit) which run on idle nodes, but may be killed as resources are requested by others
     - This is a great option if your job writes regular checkpoints